Anti-Slavery and Human Trafficking Statement for the financial year ending 30 June 2024

 Edelman UK source from thousands of suppliers across the world with the majority of this spend concentrated in the UK.
 We buy goods and services for our internal use and our client work.
 We internally consume goods and services related to IT, travel, telecommunications, professional services, facilities and IT management with established large organisations.
 We also use smaller suppliers in our client work, who provide photography, production work, market research operations and other marketing support services.

-We work with a network of affiliates and partners across the European region to serve clients where we do not have a physical presence.
+We work with a network of affiliates and partners across the EMEA region to serve clients where we do not have a physical presence.
 We have a Code of Conduct that is specific to these relationships, and we have obtained their contractual commitment to adhere to our ethical standards.
 We conduct due diligence when considering new firms for addition to our affiliate network and are closely engaged with the clients they serve on our behalf so that we would be made aware of any concerns regarding the affiliates’ work.

 Risks in our supply chain and steps taken to assess and manage the risk